How to rebalance a portfolio

 2. Rebalancing by percentage

 When you rebalance by time, you pick a date on the calendar for when you will rebalance.
 Annual rebalancing is a common tactic for many people.
 Think of it like a yearly doctor’s appointment to check up on the health and performance of your assets.
 Many others choose to do it quarterly.
-Some employer retirement plans and funds also allow you to set up automatic target dates to simplify management.
+Some employer retirement plans and funds also allow you to set up automatic target dates for rebalancing to simplify management.

 The downside to this approach is that your portfolio may not need to be rebalanced on the date you choose.
 In fact, your allocations could get out of alignment at any time between the date of your last rebalance and your next – potentially exposing you to unwanted risk.